open-ephys/acq-board-docs/source/Hardware-Guide/Commutators.rst

 Commutators
 ***********************************

-Commutators make a rotary electrical connection which maintains power and data transmission between a moving and a stationary cable.
-They are used to prevent tether twisting during freely moving recordings of animals, since the animals move while wearing a headstage which remains connected to a stationary acquisition system.
+Commutators maintain a robust electrical connection between a rotating cable and a stationary cable.
+They are commonly used in neuroscience to prevent tether twisting during freely moving recordings of animals, since the animals move while wearing a headstage which is connected to a stationary acquisition system.

-Commutators are placed overhead the behavioral arena, and two SPI tethers are required for the connection: one from the headstage to the commutator, and one from the commutator to the Acquisition Board.

 Commutators compatible with the Acquisition Board require a 12-pin connection for the SPI tethers.
-Most will have PZN-12 polarized nano connector which mate directly with the connector on the SPI cables, and to interface with bare wires you can use an `RHD SPI cable adapter board <https://intantech.com/RHD_SPI_cables.html?tabSelect=RHDSPIadapter&yPos=48.88888931274414>`_.
+Most tethers have a polarized nano connector which mates directly with the connector on the SPI cables, but you can also interface with bare wires using an `RHD SPI cable adapter board <https://intantech.com/RHD_SPI_cables.html?tabSelect=RHDSPIadapter&yPos=48.88888931274414>`_.
+Because the commutator is an interconnect between the headstage and the Acquisition Board, a second tether is required: one from the headstage to the commutator, and one from the commutator to the Acquisition Board.

+Typically, commutators are placed above the behavioral arena.

-Our torque-free SPI Commutator
+Open Ephys Torque-Free SPI Commutator
-###################################
+#########################################

-Our torque-free SPI Commutator is a motorized commutator that works by correcting tether position using moment-to-moment information about the animal’s rotational state, instead of relying on tether torque measurement, which is used in conventional active commutators.
+Our torque-free SPI Commutator is a motorized commutator that corrects tether orientation using moment-to-moment information about the animal’s rotational state, instead of relying on tether torque measurement used in conventional active commutators.
+With these conventional commutators, measuring torque requires that the tether exerts torque on a sensor which necessarily means that torque is also exerted on the animal's head (Newton's Third Law).
+Open Ephys commutators rotate the tether before it's able to accumulate sufficient twist to induce torque on the animal head thereby reducing the mechanical load on the animal.
+This promotes more naturalistic animal behaviors.

 .. figure:: ../_static/images/usermanual/commutators/OEPS-7761SPIC.jpg
    :width: 60%